dylanjohnson/testing-angular-apps/doc/Unit.md

 doesn't exist because I'm scared of change.
 Quite simply, Jasmine is a way to express what you want to do, and to assert that you've done it.

+Analogously, think of Jasmine like the *written* half of things like jUnit, phpUnit, rspec, or any other Unit Testing Framework in your language of choice.
+I say "written", because those tools also run their tests.
+While Jasmine can run the tests, just by including them in an HTML page and adding the HTMLReporter (see the Jasmine docs page), most of the Angular stuff you'll see defers to Karma (see below) for running Jasmine tests.

 Alternatives to Jasmine include Mocha, Chai, Cucumber (aka the best), and various other food- and beverage-named Open Source Libraries, to be sure.